 Note that one cannot obtain the value of g before obtaining the stock of technological knowledge.
-Ito approximated this rate by the growth rate of investment in research for the 1957-59 period where the stock of technological knowledge was still small.
-This rate was 10 percent.
+Ito approximated this rate by the growth rate 10 percent of investment in research for the 1957-59 period when the stock of technological knowledge was still small.

-Using (A.7) and (A.8), Ito estimated the stock of technological knowledge for the 1960-87 period.
+Using (A.7) and (A.8), Ito estimated the stock of technological knowledge for the period 1960-87.
 Using the same procedure, this study extended the estimates up to 1990.
 Furthermore, for a sensitivity analysis, this study obtained two more series of stocks of technological knowledge for the 1960-90 period assuming 8- and 10-year lags, since there were still five to ten research topics with 8- to 10-year development lags for the above-mentioned three years, 1967, 1977, and 1987.
-In these cases, however, the same rates, 10 percent each, were also assumed for δ_R and g.
+In these cases, however, the same rates, 10 percent, were also assumed for both $\delta_R$ and g.